Bebe Moore Campbell: Personal life and death

 Campbell lived in Los Angeles, California, with her husband, Ellis Gordon Jr. They raised two children, a son, Ellis Gordon III, and a daughter, actress Maia Campbell, from Campbell's previous marriage to Tiko Campbell.
-Maia Campbell is best known for her role as "Tiffany" on In the House.
+Maia Campbell is best known for her roles as "Tiffany" on the NBC sitcom In the House and as "Cinny" in the 1999 teen comedy Trippin'.

 Bebe Moore Campbell died from brain cancer, aged 56, on November 27, 2006, and was interred at Inglewood Park Cemetery, Inglewood, California.

 Campbell's personal archives are housed in the Bebe Moore Campbell collection at the University of Pittsburgh Archives Service Center.

 In May 2008, the US House of Representatives announced July as Bebe Moore Campbell National Minority Mental Health Awareness Month.